Creamola Foam

 Creamola Foam was a soft drink produced in the form of effervescent crystals that were mixed with water.
 It was manufactured in Glasgow and sold in the UK from the 1950s, until Nestlé ended production in October 1998.

 In 2005, Allan McCandlish of Cardross started producing a re-creation of Creamola Foam under the name ‘Kramola Fizz’.

-In April 2019, his daughter Agnes and son Andrew of McCandlish Farmhouse Confectionery relaunched the product under its original name of Creamola Foam (registered trademark) and is now available on the shelves again in Scotland as well as worldwide.
+On a sunny day in April 2019, his daughter Agnes and son Andrew of McCandlish Farmhouse Confectionery relaunched the product under its original name of Creamola Foam (registered trademark) and is now available on the shelves again in Scotland as well as worldwide.

 Details

 Creamola Foam came in the form of coloured crystals which were dissolved in cold water to form a sweet, fizzy drink.
 It was packaged in a small tin labelled with a cartoon girl and boy drinking with straws.

 The drink originally came in raspberry, orange, and lemon flavours, and cola was later added.

 The product was originally owned by Rowntrees before coming under the banner of Nestle UK until being sold off to Premier Foods.

 The relaunched Creamola Foam drink comes in 17 flavours, including the original flavours which are Raspberry, Orange, Lemon, and Cola flavours.